Blood on the Dance Floor (band): History

+Career

 After falling out as a touring musician with multiple local musical acts in the Orlando, Florida area during 2006, Jesus David Torres, going by the moniker "Dahvie Vanity" ("Dahvie the Elite Hair God" on Myspace), formed a musical group with friends Matty "M" Malaret, Christopher Mongillo, and Rebecca Fugate.
 Initially the group (then titled "Love the Fashion") was considered a joke, but developed into Blood on the Dance Floor in the summer of 2007.
 Malaret left the group in late 2007 before the group's self-released first album, Let's Start a Riot, in April 2008.
 Citing the inability to tour, Mongillo and Fugate also left the band shortly thereafter.

 During the recording of their second album, It's Hard to Be a Diamond in a Rhinestone World, the band was picked up by producer and writer Rusty Wilmot.
 During the recording of this album, Garrett Marshal McLaughlin (Garrett Ecstasy) was recruited to do backup vocals and screaming.
 The CD was self-released in October 2008.
 Only 300 copies were made.

 Vanity and Ecstasy recorded the singles "Siq with a Q" and "Suicide Club" as a duo in 2008, and released three extended plays over the first half of 2009, I Scream I Scream, OMFG Sneak Peak, and Extended Play.
 The duo embarked on the OMFG Tour with other local bands Electric Valentine, Weston Buck, The Greenlight District, and The Crush in promotion of their upcoming album then titled OMFG.

 After Ecstasy's departure from the band in light of rape allegations against Vanity, Vanity asked Jayy Von Monroe (who had been a fan of the band before joining) to join the group as Ecstasy's replacement.

 Many of the songs originally recorded with Ecstasy intended for the upcoming album OMFG were re-recorded with new vocals by Von Monroe.
 The previous concept of the OMFG album was scrapped, and rebranded as Epic, set for release in 2010.
 The band went on tour over spring and summer 2010 to promote the release of Epic.
 With Jeffree Star they recorded three songs for that album.
 The collaborations with Jeffree Star were short-lived because like former member Garrett Ecstasy, Star had also accused Vanity of being a pedophile and a predator, claiming to have witnessed questionable behavior.
 Star later chose to go back on his accusations due to feeling like the band was being victimized.
 He was then featured on their 2014 single "Poison Apple", from the album Bitchcraft.
 As with the previous conflict with Garrett, the three singles featuring Star's vocals were re-recorded with vocals by Von Monroe, and the original tracks were not featured on the final album.

 In October 2010, the album Epic charted No. 5 on the Dance/Electronic Billboard chart.
 The band headlined the Epic Tour and the Epic Tour Part II in support of the album.